 In Serdica, the past speaks to you.
 “Sardica mea Roma est” (Serdica is my Rome) Constantine The Great would say.
 Within the excavated ruins that peppered the perimeter, I sauntered along the cobblestoned alleyways where Roman emperors would have taken their leisurely afternoon walks as scampering servants tagged behind.
 Here the past and futuristic aspirations of the city blend together simultaneously.
 Like how gold and precious ore came together and sculpted into bowls and coins in the old times, simultaneously.

-From time to time, crowds alight from an old Soviet-era tram and make a dash to catch the latest subway train waiting underground.
-Commuters in headsets, some dress like they came out of a NASA ad, descend several a few meters below passing the relics and layers of their ghostly ancestors that thrived since 7000 BC.
+From time to time, crowds alight from the few remaining vintage trams and make a dash to catch the latest state-of-the-art subway train waiting underground.
+Commuters in headsets, some dress like they came out of a NASA ad, descend several a few meters below passing the relics and layers of their ghostly ancestors that thrived since 6000 BC.

 A familiar image of St. Sofia presides over Serdica station silently watching the city and outsiders like myself.
 As I meander my way through town, I stumble across Banya Banshi mosque designed by the chief architect and civil engineer of the Ottoman Empire, Mimar Sinan – the man behind Istanbul’s Blue Mosque and the celebrated Selimiye Mosque in Edirne.
 Close by in front of a quaint open square is Sofia’s History Museum, a frequent place for those in pursuit of cure and pampering as it was once the city’s mineral bath house.
 As I head south, it is as if someone accidentally planted concrete seeds that had grown into solid Stalinist architecture bedecking the city’s nucleus.
 Artists and bohemians alike fill the gaps in between and blossom in their creative spaces.